arktypeio/arktype/@re-/type/README.md

 import { type } from "@re-/type"

 export const employee = type({
     // Not a fan of regex?
-Don't worry, 'email' is a builtin type :)
+Don't worry, 'email' is a builtin type.
     email: `/[a-z]*@redo.dev/`,
     about: {
         // Single or double bound numeric types